isomerpages/moe-ast-moehc/_school-histories/Schools/Nan Chiow Public School.md

 When the owner of the school building wanted to sell it in 1966, the School Board gathered donations to buy over the building.
 The collected funds were also used to give the school compound a major renovation.

-The school gained recognition for accomplishments in inter-school _Ping Pong_ competitions.
+The school gained recognition for accomplishments in inter-school&nbsp;_Ping Pong_&nbsp;competitions.

 In 1981, the school closed due to low enrolment.